Skip to main content

 4. Will the reviewers be experts in the topic of my application?

 There is no attempt to closely match the expertise of the reviewers to the topics of the proposals.
-The reviewers for the NIH Director's Pioneer Award applications have been chosen for their breadth of scientific perspective and will be able to review a broad range of applications but will not necessarily be experts in the topic of your specific proposal.
+The reviewers for Pioneer Award applications have been chosen for their breadth of scientific perspective and will be able to review a broad range of applications but will not necessarily be experts in the topic of your specific proposal.
 The description of the scientific project in the essay should be written with a level of detail appropriate for reviewers who are broadly knowledgeable but not necessarily experts in the proposed area of research.

 5. May I suggest specific reviewers for my application?

-No, you should not name specific reviewers for your application.
+No. You should not name specific reviewers for your application.
 Applications will be evaluated for scientific and technical merit by appropriate Scientific Review Groups convened by the Center for Scientific Review.

 6. What happens at the interview?

 The peer review committee will select a subset of applicants it deems to be the most meritorious and invite these applicants for virtual or in-person interviews in Bethesda, MD.
-Each interview will consist of a 15-minute presentation by the PI followed by a 15-minute discussion with the panel.
+Each interview will consist of a 10-minute presentation by the PI followed by a 10-minute discussion with the panel.
 The interviews will give the peer review committee an opportunity to carefully explore the potential of each candidate and the merit of the proposed research.
 The results of the interview will be factored into the overall impact score using the standard review criteria.

 7. Will I receive a summary statement or other comments?

-Yes, all applicants will receive summary statements.
+Yes.
+All applicants will receive summary statements.
 Applicants not selected for interviews will receive summary statements consisting of the evaluations from the Mail Reviewers.
 Applicants selected to interview will receive a resume and summary of discussion that captures the essence and outcomes of the interview.

 8. When will the awardees be announced?